jundalisay/sp/content/en/research/cooper/moralists/part-1/section-1.md

 You, Palemon, want our Philosophical Adventures recorded.

 Our Nation:
-- talks Politicks in every Company
+- talks Politics in every Company
 - mixes the Discourses of State-affairs with those of Entertainment

 We Moderns degraded Philosophy because: